rostmichael/rostmichael/README.md

 - 👋 Hi, my name is assoc. prof. Michael Rost, Ph.D., I currently work at the University of South Bohemia in the Department of Genetics and Biotechnology.
 - 👀 I’m interested in applied statistics and programming in languages like R, Phyton.
 - 🌱 I’m currently learning Python, NoSQL tool Neo4j with Cypher query language.
-- 📫 You can reach me by: rost@ztf.jcu.cz
+- 📫 You can reach me by: rost@ztf.jcu.cz or rost@retorta.cz

 <!---
 rostmichael/rostmichael is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.